|

 pedagogy.
 As part of the curriculum I studied and reported on

 most methods and courses that were available.
-I continue to study
+I continue to

 the various methods and techniques that are introduce to music teachers